 - Admitted in Ohio only.

 - Not admitted to the District of Columbia.
-Practice limited to federal patent law and litigation.
+Practice limited to matters before federal courts and federal agencies.

 - U.S. District Court for the Northern and Southern Districts of Ohio